 The ecosystem approach is a strategy for managing the land, water and living resources that promotes conservation and sustainable use in an equitable way based on appropriate scientific methods that consider the interactions among organisms and their environment.

 Humans, with their cultural diversity, are an integral component of many ecosystems.
-For additional information on the ecosystem approach as approved by the Convention on Biological Diversity click here.

 Some management techniques such as prescribed fire or brush-hog mowing are used to mimic natural disturbances that create and sustain particular habitats.
 For example, fire is an important tool for maintaining prairie ecosystems, which are preferred by blue-winged warblers, indigo buntings, and numerous butterflies found in our remnant prairies.